hdocmsu/hdocmsu.github.io/_pages/about.md

 ## **Update:**

 I’m starting a [personal blog](https://hdocmsu.github.io/blog/) where I share *“cool stuff”*, ideas and insights at the intersection of MRI physics, mathematics, and innovation.
-With over 15 years of experience on MRI physics and the latest MRI technologies, my goal is to make MRI physics that were once inaccessible feel clear, engaging, and enjoyable.
+With over 15 years of experience in MRI physics and the latest MRI technologies, my goal is to make MRI physics that were once inaccessible feel clear, engaging, and enjoyable.

 I prioritize **quality over quantity**, so posts and videos are published at irregular intervals.
 The best way to stay informed about future posts is to subscribe to the [free newsletter](https://hdomriphysics.substack.com/about) below and receive new posts directly in your inbox.